 Miskel, a former engineer who often speaks on technology issues and the law, oversaw the nation's first online jury trial this May for the 470th District Court of Collin County.
 The trial led to Miskel winning the William H. Rehnquist Award for Judicial Excellence from the National Center for State Courts for demonstrating "outstanding qualities of judicial excellence."
-U.S. Supreme Court Chief Justice John Roberts will present her the award later this year.
+U.S. Supreme Court Chief Justice John Roberts congratulated her on the award in a virtual ceremony.

 "I'm a practical problem solver," Miskel says.
 "I'm not going to dither about why we're in this situation."

 When the Texas Office of Court Administration suggested testing a virtual trial jury on a group text with judges, they responded with all sorts of questions and concerns.